• February 26 – April 8

 The ancient Romans were one of the most advanced civilizations in history.
 At its peak, the Roman Empire stretched across Europe, North Africa, and Asia, and was home to more than 45 million people.
 What was their life really like?
 What were their beliefs and what was their culture like?
 How advanced were the ancient societies of Rome and Pompeii?
 Join Susan and Len on a journey back in time as they share first-hand accounts of visiting these ancient sites and what we learned.

-Laura Nicholls, retired art educator
+Instructor: Laura Nicholls, retired art educator

 REGISTRATION CLOSED